 This is not like your typical stain that requires the wood to be heavily sanded and bare.
-This is a heavy bodied stain so it doesn’t penetrate wood the way other oil based stains.
+General Finishes gel stain is a heavy-bodied stain so it doesn’t penetrate wood as deep as the other oil-based stains.
 Which means the wood does not have to prepped very much at all.

 Just a light cleaning and very light sanding are all you need!
 I have recommended this product to friends and family and they all love it too!

 Here is the color of all the wood cabinets in our house:

 The basic standard oak cabinets that tend to turn kind of yellow/orange.
 I first started off doing our master bath and I used General Finishes Antique Walnut for a slightly lighter color.
 You can find my full tutorial on my master bath remodel by clicking here.
 Here is the final product:

 An amazing difference, right???
 The cabinets did take almost a week because I had to do about 4 coats and I let them dry for 24 hours after.

 There are a few different ways to gel staining cabinets or any wood piece.
 You can treat it like a normal stain and brush some on and then wipe off the excess.

 Or you can use java gel stain like paint and just paint it on.
 I used this method on our bookcase and IKEA chair.
 I only had to paint on one layer with this method of applying gel stain.

 You can see the before and after of applying the java gel stain easily with this picture.
 This is only after one coat and a paint brush!

 Even those shiny IKEA chairs can be updated with General Finishes gel stain.